mvolkmann/blog/src/flutter.md

 )
 ```

+The `FloatingActionButton`, `IconButton`, and `PopupMenuButton` widgets
-The `IconButton` takes a `tooltip` argument, which simplifies adding a tooltip.
+all takes a `tooltip` argument, which simplifies adding a tooltip.

 The `triggerMode` can only be set to `tap` for widgets
 that do not have an `onPressed` argument value.